-In spring 2021, NPC Research successfully competed for contracts to conduct independent evaluations of four treatment court programs in Vermont: three adult drug treatment courts in Washington, Chittenden, and Rutland Counties, and the Southeast Regional DUI Treatment Docket.
+In the spring of 2021, NPC Research successfully competed for contracts to conduct independent evaluations of four treatment court programs in Vermont: three adult drug treatment courts in Washington, Chittenden, and Rutland Counties and the Southeast Regional DUI Treatment Docket.
 The work plan called for process evaluations to precede outcome and cost evaluations of each site, with an aggregate, statewide assessment of all four.
-NPC and the Vermont Judiciary are working to amend that agreement to include an evaluation of Chittenden County's Mental Health Treatment Court.

-COVID concerns delayed site visits planned for fall 2021 and NPC worked with the Vermont Judiciary to reschedule the onsite visits for summer 2022.
-Because of the delay, NPC provided a preliminary process assessment for each site in December 2021 based on a review of program materials (e.g., policy and procedures manuals, participant handbooks), key informant interviews with core program staff, and an analysis of responses to the online Best Practice Survey.
+NPC provided a preliminary process assessment for each site in December 2021 based on a review of program materials (e.g., policy and procedures manuals, participant handbooks), key informant interviews with core program staff, and an analysis of responses to the online Best Practice Survey.

-This report updates and expands the preliminary report for the Chittenden County's Treatment Court (CCTC) by drawing from the in-person observation of a staffing meeting and status review hearing, a focus group with participants, and additional interviews of the CCTC team members.
-The following sections describe our findings and recommendations for the CCTC program.
+This report updates and expands the preliminary report for the Rutland County Treatment Court (RCTC) by drawing from the in-person observation of a staffing meeting and status review hearing, a focus group with participants, and additional interviews of the RCTC team members.
+The following sections describe our findings and recommendations for the RCTC program.